mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Add;
 ~~~~~

-The proposer of the Add does not control where in the group's ratchet tree the
-new member is added.
-Instead, the sender of the Commit message chooses a
-location for each added member and states it in the Commit message.

 An Add is applied after being included in a Commit message.
 The position of the
-Add in the list of proposals determines the leaf index `index` of the leaf node
+Add in the list of proposals determines the leaf node where the new member will
-where the new member will be added.
-For the first Add in the Commit, `index` is
+be added.
+For the first Add in the Commit, the corresponding new member will be
-the leftmost empty leaf in the tree, for the second Add, the next empty leaf to
+placed in the leftmost empty leaf in the tree, for the second Add, the next
-the right, etc.
+empty leaf to the right, etc. If not empty leaf exists, the tree is extended to
+the right.

 * Validate the KeyPackage: